EzequielDroid/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/06.create-payment-gateway/02.on-site-gateways/02.stored-payment-methods/docs.md

 This method is called from the *Payment methods* tab of a user's account.
 It is responsible for updating a saved payment method both on the Drupal Commerce site and in the gateway customer records.
 The default payment method edit form only supports updating billing info and the card expiration date.

 #### Customizing the payment method edit form
 When a payment gateway implements the `SupportsUpdatingStoredPaymentMethodsInterface` interface, the `PaymentMethodEditForm` is used for collecting all information required for editing the payment method.
-You can create your own payment method add form by extending `Drupal\commerce_payment\PluginForm\PaymentMethodEditForm` with your own `Drupal\my_custom_gateway\PluginForm\PaymentMethodEditForm` class.
+You can create your own payment method add form by extending `Drupal\commerce_payment\Plugin\Form\PaymentMethodEditForm` with your own `Drupal\my_custom_gateway\Plugin\Form\PaymentMethodEditForm` class.
 In your payment gateway plugin annotation, you will need to include your custom form as the `edit-payment-method` form.

 #### Example `updatePaymentMethod` implementation